 This smoked turkey breast is soaked in brine, then coated in homemade spice rub and cooked on a smoker until it is tender and juicy.
 The absolute best way to enjoy turkey breast with perfect results every time!

-When Thanksgiving rolls around, I prefer to make my turkey on a smoker so that there’s plenty of room in the oven for side dishes such as slow cooker cranberry sauce, candied yams and cornbread dressing.
+When Thanksgiving rolls around, I prefer to make my turkey on a smoker so that there’s plenty of room in the oven for side dishes such as slow cooker cranberry sauce, candied yams and Southern cornbread dressing.

 Sliced smoked turkey breast on a serving plate with herbs.